vfinel/nopywer/docs/index.md

 This site will soon be populated with examples and tutorials about how to design power grids yourself, stayed tuned !

-Oh, and this is an open source projet: contributions are most than welcome :)
+Oh, and this is an open source projet: contributions are more than welcome :)